chrpospiech/fix_local_mail/README.md

 imported emails that create new appropriate entries in the Akonadi database --- based in their name on path location.

-## Debugging
+## Debugging and Unit Testing

-To help with debugging and unit testing (not yet implemented), the list of mails in "/new/" directories can be ignored and an alternative path to a database can be provided via command line options.
+- To help with debugging and unit testing (not yet implemented), the list of mails in "/new/" directories can be ignored and an alternative URL to a database can be provided via command line options.
+In case of an alternative URL, no mail directories or mail caches are accessed to avoid clashes of current mail directories or mail caches and different data in the database.
+- For unit testing, command line options

+   - `-p, --maildir-path <MAILDIR_PATH>`
+   - `-c, --mail-cache-path`

+  allow for a mock up of a full mail environment.

 ## Lessons Learned